-LIGHT/SUN EXPOSURE Full to part sun.
-USDA HARDINESS ZONES Winter hardy in-ground in zones 8-10.
-In zones 3 to 7, we recommend planting in a container so you can move the plant indoors before the first frost.
+LIGHT/SUN EXPOSURE Full sun.
+USDA HARDINESS ZONES Winter hardy in ground in zones 10 to 11.
+In zones 3 to 9, we recommend planting in a container so you can move the plant indoors before the first frost.
 PLANT TYPE Annual/Tropical.
 PLANTING DISTANCE IN-GROUND At least 6 feet apart.
-CONTAINER SIZE One plant per 12-inch or larger container.
-MATURE HEIGHT / SPREAD 10 to 15 feet tall with an 8 to 10 foot spread.
-BLOOM TIME Summer.
-TIME TO REACH MATURITY 24 months.
-FACTS OF NOTE Fragrant evergreen foliage.
+CONTAINER SIZE One plant per 24-inch or larger container.
+MATURE HEIGHT / SPREAD 12 to 15 feet tall with a 6 to 8 foot spread.
+BLOOM TIME Spring.
+TIME TO REACH MATURITY 3 years.
+FACTS OF NOTE Edible fruit.
+Fragrant blossoms.
 Great for containers.
-Leaves can be dried or used fresh.